Saint Ambrose College has a proud history and tradition of sporting provision, whether it is for the experienced athlete or the beginner.

 Sport plays a major part in the curricular, extracurricular and social life of the school.
 The school’s wide range of sporting activities includes inter-school matches, county and national competitions.

-All members of the department, as well as a huge number of other staff and specialist coaches, contribute to the excellent delivery of the National Curriculum and examination PE, as well as a full commitment to our extensive extra-curricular sports programme.
+All members of the department, as well as a huge number of other staff and specialist coaches, contribute to the excellent delivery of the National Curriculum and GCSE/A level PE, as well as a full commitment to our extensive extra-curricular sports programme.

 Our sport facilities are impressive and include rugby pitches, indoor and outdoor cricket nets, tennis courts, 3G rugby/football pitch, fitness suite, sports hall, cricket squares and an indoor swimming pool.

 Saint Ambrose College has a strong rugby tradition and we strive to create an engaging and challenging environment so that every student, regardless of experience or perceived ability, can realise their potential with a love of the game which lasts a lifetime.
 We promote the core values of the game as we believe the skills developed can cross over into many other parts of a student's life.

 Saint Ambrose has produced a number schoolboy internationals over the years, with many going on to play first class rugby and even full international representation.

 The sport is very popular with an impressive fourteen sides, from U12 to First XV, regularly playing Saturday fixtures.

 Rugby is played predominantly in the Autumn term, although Sevens is played until Easter.